 Liturgy & Worship

-The Holy Mass is a celebration of the Eucharist when the community is joined together in thanksgiving.
-A School Mass is held every Tuesday for the whole student body in the church.
-The students participate in the Holy Mass as readers, lectors, ushers, altar servers, choir members, and gift bearers.
-The school community can request for special intentions in the Prayers of the Faithful.
+The Holy Mass is a celebration of the Eucharist, when our community is joined together in thanksgiving.
+A school Mass is held every Tuesday for the whole student body in the church.
+Students participate in the Holy Mass as readers, lectors, ushers, altar servers, choir members, and gift bearers.
+The school community can request the inclusion of special intentions in the Prayers of the Faithful.
 On special feast days and Holy Days of Obligation, the grade school joins with the high school in the celebration of the Holy Mass.